PresidentSnow/CommandVault/README.md

         define('WPLANG', 'es_ES');

-        *IMPORTANT*: put this line BEFORE this line: /* That's all, stop editing!
-Happy publishing. */
+        *IMPORTANT*: put this line BEFORE this line: '/* That's all, stop editing!
+Happy publishing. */'

+* Container for Apache: